mikelakoju/Node-Performance-Example/README.md

 * `pm2 stop 4`: to stop cluster 4
 * `pm2 start 4`: to start cluster 4
 * `pm2 monit`: Gives a fancy Dashboard
+* `pm2 reload server`: This ensures zero down time restart.
+It restarts the clusters one by one that way keeping some avaiable to users.